woshipapa/HunyuanVideo-2DParallel/README.md

   -  All2all: Distributes data across multiple devices or workers.
   -  Split and Gather: Efficient data splitting and collection operations, useful for parallel processing.

+## Environment
+The environment for this project is provided through a Docker image, ensuring that all dependencies are encapsulated for ease of deployment and consistency across different systems.
+The image is still being uploaded and will be available for use shortly.